No, we’re not talking about the latest big screen hit.

 Even if you’re not currently a student, you may be interested in study abroad options open to those who are looking at attending college in the near future, or other options if you’re thinking about taking a gap year, in high school or have different specific needs.

-But with so many options for studying languages abroad, how do you choose?
+But with so many options for studying languages abroad, how do you choose the best language courses for you?
 Here are some tips and resources to help you find the right study abroad program for you.

 Why Study a Language Abroad?